A fan’s guide – the club from early doors to today

 With an expensive new stadium, Sevilla sold key players and trod water for two decades.
 A rare highlight was Gambian winger Alhaji Nije, known as Biri Biri, who came to Sevilla by way of Brian Clough’s Derby.
 Local fans took him to their hearts, naming their group the Biri-Biris.

-Other foreign stars included goalkeeper Renat Dessayev, and strikers Toni Polster and Davor Suker, whose hat-trick kept Sevilla in the Primera in 1996.
-Diego Maradona, under coach Carlos Bilardo, World Cup winners both in 1986, was disastrous.
+Other foreign stars included goalkeeper Renat Dessayev, and strikers Toni Polster and Davor Šuker, whose hat-trick kept Sevilla in the Primera in 1996.
+Diego Maradona, under coach Carlos Bilardo, World Cup winners both in 1986, proved disastrous.

-The return of locally born José Antonio Reyes and goals by Álvaro Negredo kept Sevilla in the hunt.
-After selling Negredo and Jesús Navas to Manchester City, Sevilla stumbled at first in 2013-14 but recovered to beat Real Madrid and gain fifth place in the league.
+The return of locally born Reyes and goals by Álvaro Negredo kept Sevilla in the hunt.
+After the lucrative sales of Negredo and Jesús Navas to Manchester City, Sevilla stumbled at first in 2013-14 but recovered to progress in the Europa League.

-In the final in Turin, Bacca and Mbia who converted their penalties in the shoot-out against Benfica – captain Ivan Rakitic, who had put away vital spot-kicks against Betis and Porto, wasn’t needed for a fifth one.
-The Croat star then went to Barcelona, who sent over former Manchester City Young Player of the Year Denis Suárez in part return.
+In the final in Turin, Bacca and Mbia who converted their penalties in the shoot-out against Benfica – captain Ivan Rakitić, who had put away vital spot-kicks against Betis and Porto, wasn’t needed for a fifth.
+Sporting director Monchi then sold the Croat star to Barcelona, who sent over former Manchester City Young Player of the Year Denis Suárez in part return.